elenatanasoiu/dotfiles/README.md

 - Vim - I sometimes use VIM as my editor.
-I use the [vim-update-bundle](https://github.com/bronson/vim-update-bundles) ruby script to mangage installing and removing plugins.
+I use the [vim-update-bundle](https://github.com/bronson/vim-update-bundles) ruby script to manage installing and removing plugins.

 - Git - Git for version control